15 SMART Sales Goals Every Sales Leader Needs

 Key Takeaways

-• SMART goals consist of 5 criterion to help ensure that goals are clearly defined and achievable within a timeframe
+• SMART sales goals consist of five criteria to ensure they are clearly defined and achievable within a timeframe.

-Setting goals for the upcoming month, quarter, and year is a must for any sales leader.
-However, choosing long-term and shorter term goals that will actually motivate your team is tricky.
-You have to strike a balance between stretching your sales reps and staying realistic.
+Setting sales goals for the upcoming month, quarter, and year is a must for any sales leader, but finding the right mix of long-term and short-term targets that will actually inspire your team is tricky.
+The best balance is defining goals that encourage your team to grow while staying realistic.

 What Are Sales Goals?

-Sales goals are clearly defined targets designed to help individual salespeople and sales teams improve their performance.
+Sales goals are clearly defined targets to help sales teams improve performance.
 Done right, they can correct common mistakes and poorly executed strategies and provide a pathway to lift good sales numbers even higher.

-But creating a sales goal that actually motivates your team isn’t easy.
-You can’t just say, “We need to sell more products” or, “Let’s make more money this quarter.”
-You need to set goals that fit your current situation and give your team a roadmap to get better results.
+But creating different types of sales goals that actually motivate your team isn’t easy.
+You will not help anyone if you simply say, “We need to sell more products” or “Let’s make more money this quarter.”
+You must set goals that fit your current situation and give your team a roadmap for better results.

 In other words, you need to follow the SMART formula.